Frequently Asked Questions

 Financial Issues - "The VA requires Pension applicants to prove "limited net worth."
 What does that really mean?"

-- For VA purposes, the term "limited net worth" means the sum of net income (gross income less deductible medical expenses) plus assets contained in the claimant's estate such as checking, savings, CDs, IRAs, etc. The principal place of residence is not considered in net worth calculations.
+- For VA purposes, the term "limited net worth" means the sum of net income (gross income less deductible medical expenses) plus assets contained in the claimant's estate such as checking, savings, CDs, IRAs, etc. There is an asset limit, or brightline, of $130,773 which increases yearly with COLA.
+The principal place of residence on 2 acres or less is not considered in net worth calculations.
 Automobiles are also not considered countable for net worth calculations.
-VA's rules simply state that a subjective decision will be made by the claim adjudicator on whether or not (in their opinion) it is reasonable that a portion of the claimant's estate should be considered for their maintenance before VA provides benefits.
-If the VA considers the size of the estate to be excessive, the claim will be denied.
-However, once the size of the estate is reduced, a new claim may be filed.
+VA's rules simply state that a decision will be made by the claim adjudicator on whether or not (in their opinion) the income and assets show limited net worth by these guidelines.
+Therefore, you must provide supportive financial documentation of income and assets.

 Assets - "How much can I have in the bank and still be eligible for Pension?"